shas126ds/MyNewRepo/README.md

- # his is local Repo.
+ # This is local Repo.